matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ### Which classes can you use for-each with?

-Class which implements the **Iterable<T>** interface can be used in for-each statement.
+- Class which implements the `Iterable<T>` interface can be used in for-each statement.

 ### When topological sort is impossible

-When there no vertices with 0 in degree, then there would have been no topological sort.
+- When there no vertices with 0 in degree, then there would have been no topological sort.

 ### Negative hashCode

-Sometimes hashCode calculation itself goes beyond their Integer.MAX 2147483647, what happen then is that we got a negative integer after the overflow.
+- Sometimes hashCode calculation itself goes beyond their `Integer.MAX = 2147483647`.
+- @hat happen then is that we got a negative integer after the overflow.

 ### ACID

-- `Atomicity` - Cannot stop in between.
+- `Atomicity`: Cannot stop in between.
-- `Consistence` - data should meet validation requirements.
+- `Consistence`: Data should meet validation requirements.
-- `Isolation` - multithreading protection.
+- `Isolation`: Multithreading protection.
-- `Durability` - once committed transaction leave committed even after power loss.
+- `Durability`: Once committed transaction leave committed even after power loss.

-### Optional<T> methods
+### `Optional<T>` methods

 - `orElse()`
 - `orElseGet()`